 Please note that except for the commenter's phone numbers, email address and signature, any comments provided will be published on the Council's website without change.
 A copy of your comments can be emailed if requested.

-If you have any problems using this site, you can view documents in the Customer Service Centre with help from the staff there if required, located at the City Library in Newcastle, open between 10.00am and 4.30pm Monday to Friday.
+If you have any problems using this site, you can view documents at the City Library and Community Hub in Newcastle (click to check opening times), with help from the staff there if required.

 Any letters of representation should be sent to Development Management, Civic Centre, Barras Bridge, Newcastle upon Tyne, NE1 8QH

 The types of issues that may be considered include: